rekt-osbot/kite/README.md

 4. **Logging**: Maintain detailed logging for troubleshooting
 5. **Dependencies**: Use lazy imports for any cross-module dependencies that could become circular
 6. **Memory Usage**: Leverage the memory optimizer for resource-intensive operations
 7. **Token Management**: Use the token manager for all token-related operations
+8. **Notification Strategy**: Follow the established pattern of providing only necessary notifications
+9. **User Experience**: Always consider the end-user experience when implementing new features